Skip to main content

 • Reconnect on close or error.
 Wrap subscribe in a function; re-invoke with 1-2s backoff on error / complete.

 • Validate addresses up front.
-Malformed base58 can tear down the whole subscription.
 Pre-filter with a base58 validator before passing in.

 • No gap-fill on reconnect.
 Events that occurred during a disconnect are not replayed.
-For continuity across the gap, query get-paginated-transactions-for-address-v3 over the disconnect window.
+For continuity across a gap, query the warehouse transfers or swaps table over the disconnect window.

-• Wallet endpoints - REST companion for historical balances and transfers.
+• Wallet endpoints - REST companion for SPL token balances.

 • Wallet Activity Stream reference - full subscription schema.